Sort content

 How to sort GraphQL query results using best practices, multiple criteria, and performance-optimized patterns.

-Sorting content in GraphQL is a powerful way to control how data is presented and retrieved by GraphQL, especially when working with large or dynamic datasets.
-Use the orderBy directive to specify the exact order in which results should display—whether by publication date, alphabetical order, or custom fields.
-Combining multiple sort criteria and leveraging variables enables flexible, scalable, and performance-optimized content delivery.
+Sorting content in GraphQL controls how data is presented and retrieved, especially when working with large or dynamic datasets.
+Use the orderBy directive to specify the order in which results display (for example, by publication date, alphabetical order, or custom fields).
+Combining multiple sort criteria and using variables enables flexible, scalable, and performance-optimized content delivery.

 Sort by a single field